the fresh films reviews

 Review

-At the start of his career in filmmaking, M. Night Shyamalan could do nothing wrong.
-His three first films, The Sixth Sense, Unbreakable and Signs where groundbreaking, trendsetting chillers of immaculate filmatic brilliance.
-His best achievement was the way he created his characteristic chilling atmospheres.
-In a time dominated by a surplus of mechanical, unremarkable horror in which uncreative writers and directors rely on sound effects for scares, Shyamalan was in a league of his own.
-His wildly disappointing Lady in the Water two years ago was the first film in which the director didn't really deploy his trademark horror ambience.
+At the start of his career, M. Night Shyamalan could do nothing wrong.
+His first three films, The Sixth Sense, Unbreakable, and Signs were groundbreaking, trendsetting chillers of immaculate cinematic brilliance.
+His greatest achievement was his consistent ability to create distinctive, chilling atmospheres.
+At a time when horror was dominated by mechanical, unremarkable fare in which uncreative writers and directors relied on cheap sound effects and jump scares, Shyamalan was a breath of fresh air.
+His terribly disappointing Lady in the Water two years ago was arguably the first time the director failed to conjure his trademark chilling atmosphere.
 With The Happening, he proves that he still has the touch.

-With that said, The Happening has inherited some of Lady in the Water's weaknesses.
-The difference is that they function better this time.
-The acting is uneven to say the least, and when Shyamalan sticks his camera in the performers' faces for lengthy dramatic effect, it is hard to take him seriously sometimes.
-There is rarely a hint of irony in Shyamalan's work - a combination which gives The Happening a classic B-movie feel - but what a B-movie!
-I'm quite certain Tarantino loves the combo, as we are presented one of the eeriest thriller premises since... well, since Shyamalan was last in this kind of form.
+That being said, The Happening has inherited some of Lady in the Water's weaknesses.
+The difference is that they are less damaging to the overall effect this time.
+The acting is uneven, to say the least, and when Shyamalan sticks his camera in the performers' faces for lengthy dramatic effect, it can be hard to take him seriously.
+There is often a whiff of self-importance in Shyamalan's work – a quality that at times gives The Happening a classic B-movie feel – but what a B-movie it turned out to be!
+Tarantino would probably have loved the tone he creates here, as we are presented with one of the eeriest thriller premises since... well, since Shyamalan was last in this kind of form.
 The narrative structure is reminiscent of last year's I Am Legend, but I have no trouble enjoying such spine-chilling, delicately apocalyptic stories two years in a row.
-It is less important whether or not a film like this is scientifically accurate, what's important is that it is relevant.
-And even if The Happening hasn't quite got the class of Francis Lawrence's film, it matches the tension and suspense.
+Whether a film like this is scientifically accurate is of less importance; what matters is that it is able to present itself as relevant.
+And even if The Happening lacks the polish of Francis Lawrence's film, it matches it on tension and suspense.

 [BACK TO INDEX]